Jam12390/desktop_opal/README.md

 ## 🔽Installation
 - Download and extract the ShipReleasev1.0 folder from releases.
-- Run desktop_opal AS AN ADMIN.
-Running without initial admin perms will cause the API to not launch.
+- If you are running the app from a shortcut make sure you run it AS ADMIN, otherwise the API will not launch correctly.
+If the API doesn't launch for any other reason, either run the winregBackend.exe file before desktop_opal or run desktop_opal as an admin initially.

 ## ❓How To Use (if you haven't looked at settings yet)
 Blocking Apps: